"In the end… you really did bring me to Japan."

 "…Thank you."

-Kohaku murmured, her expression softening before blooming into a radiant smile that seemed to brighten everything around her.
+Kohaku murmured, her expression softening before breaking into a radiant smile that seemed to light up everything around her.

 "Hisui and I will help you take care of the house.
 After all, our original role was to be maids!"